Sorsmo/MAPP-Visualizer/documentation/devlog.md

 ## Week 4 [4/30/23 - 5/4/23)

 Final week of development, Ian implemented an A* helper method since both algorithms utilize it and made some small QoL adjustments to GUI again.
 Anes and Akash worked on their respective implementations.
-Ian worked on putting together the github for turning the project in.
+Ian worked on putting together the github for turning the project in a human-readable way.